microsoft/MLontheEdgeCodeProject/README.md

 sudo apt-get install -y cmake
 ```
 **OpenBLAS:**
-This is for fast linear algerba operations.
+This is for fast linear algebra operations.
 This is highly recommended because it can significantly increase the speed of the models.
 Type:
 ```bash
 sudo apt-get install -y libopenblas-dev
 ```